marcelocoelho/Interface1D/A_Joystick/readme.md

 9. Run **A_JoystickModule**  to make sure the joystick was wired correctly.
 You can look at the serial monitor for changing values.
 10. If you ever unsure if you are having a problem with your code or with the electronics, you can return to this basic Helper apps to test your hardware.
-11. Once everything has been wired, run A_Joystick and P_Joystick to play the game using either the joystick or the keyboard.
+11. Once everything has been wired, run A_Joystick and P_Interface1D to play the game using either the joystick or the keyboard.

 ## Add a Second Player